Skip to Content

 This is the contract with the most compounding value.
 The first correction costs full attention.
 The tenth is automatic.
 The fiftieth means the pipeline understands the design system’s token vocabulary better than a developer who just joined the project.
 The correction rules are a codified record of domain knowledge - auditable, versioned, and permanently applied.
 You are not fixing bugs.
 You are teaching the system the specific priors it needs to reason accurately about this design system, one correction at a time, permanently.

 The variable resolution problem is structural to how this class of design tool represents bindings in its extraction output.
-A component node's bound properties reference internal variable IDs - not semantic names.
-Resolving an ID to a semantic token path requires a multi-step join: the ID maps to a variable definition in a separate collection; the definition maps to a value; that value must be resolved per combination of brand, platform, and theme.
+A component node’s bound properties reference internal variable IDs - not semantic names.
+Resolving an ID to a semantic token path requires a multi-step join: the ID maps to a variable definition in a separate collection, the definition maps to a value, and that value must be resolved per combination of brand, platform, and theme.
 For a design system targeting multiple brands and platforms simultaneously, this is a large combinatorial join with no single authoritative path.
 The tool that automates this join was tier-locked.

 The tier-locked constraint made this contract load-bearing rather than supplementary.
 Without automated variable resolution, every token binding the extractor got wrong had to be caught and recorded manually.
 What started as a workaround became a design principle: a hand-crafted layer of domain knowledge that no automated tool would have produced with the same precision or specificity.
 The constraint forced a more durable solution than the shortcut would have allowed.